arnavjagtap2512/DocQuery_AI/README.md

 # DocQuery_AI
-This repository is about an AI chatbot that answers question to user queries about multiple PDF files they upload
+This repository is about an AI chatbot that answers questions to user queries about multiple PDF files they upload DocQuery AI was inspired by the need for a tool that makes finding information in PDFs easier.
+We wanted to create something that could quickly analyze multiple PDF documents and provide clear and human friendly answers.
+Our goal was to use AI to simplify how people interact with complex and lengthy PDF documents.
+DocQuery AI is a sophisticated chatbot designed to analyze multiple PDF documents simultaneously.
+Users can upload multiple PDF files, and the AI extracts, processes, and embeds the text.
+It then allows users to ask questions related to the content of these documents, providing precise answers in real-time.
+We built DocQuery AI using Python, leveraging Streamlit for the web interface.
+A key component of our solution was the integration of Google Generative AI for text embeddings, which allowed us to efficiently process and analyze text from multiple PDF documents.
+Additionally, we utilized FAISS, a vector store, for indexing and retrieval, ensuring fast and efficient document search.